zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Upload to Azure Migrate page is open.
 Lab subscription and partsunlimited Azure Migrate Project are selected.
 Upload button is highlighted.](media/dma-azure-migrate-upload-2.png)

-    > **NOTE:** If you encounter **Failed to fetch subscription list from Azure, Strong Authentication required (1)** you might not see some of your subscription because of MFA limitatations.
+    > **NOTE:** If you encounter **Failed to fetch subscription list from Azure, Strong Authentication required (1)** you might not see some of your subscription because of MFA limitations.
 You should still be able to see your lab subscription.

 16. Once the upload is complete select **OK** and navigate to the Azure Migrate page on the Azure Portal.